 Diarrhea and Constipation in IBS

 Soluble fiber, such as psyllium husk, is the ideal fiber for most IBS symptoms as it is readily available and can blend with foods as well as be taken on its own.
-If you experience diarrhea-prone IBS with pain in your upper abdomen, psyllium husk on its own will help alleviate the symptoms best, as it absorbs the excess liquid.
-The soft, bulk-forming ability of soluble fiber also serves well for cases of constipation, difficult bowel movements or incomplete emptying of the bowel, as the softening ability of psyllium makes the stools easier to pass.
-In cases of diarrhea- and constipation-prone IBS, other soluble fibers you can take along with psyllium are oligofructose, a fiber that encourages healthy bacteria growth; oat bran; and methylcellulose.
+If you experience diarrhea-predominant IBS, psyllium husk may help alleviate symptoms.
+The soft, bulk-forming ability of soluble fiber also serves well for constipation, difficult bowel movements or incomplete emptying of the bowel, as the softening ability of psyllium makes the stools easier to pass.
+In cases of diarrhea- and constipation-prone IBS, other soluble fibers to try are oligofructose, a fiber that encourages healthy bacteria growth; oat bran; and methylcellulose.
+However, some people with IBS are sensitive to certain types of fiber, so use trial and error to see what works best for you and consult a registered dietitian for assistance in identifying types of fiber.

 Insoluble Fiber in IBS

 Insoluble fiber is also used to treat IBS symptoms, although it is less common than soluble fiber.
 For example, cellulose, an insoluble fiber, is used in tandem with soluble fiber in cases of constipation-prone IBS as the fiber helps waste move quickly along through the colon.
-It is also used to treat excess gas in IBS patients, as soluble fiber is not recommended for those experiencing severe gas due to IBS.
+Insoluble fiber can also be used to treat excess gas, while soluble fiber is not recommended for severe IBS-related gas.
 However, in all cases, to ensure a proper diagnosis, seek in-person treatment from a doctor.
-Gradually increasing your dietary fiber consumption in general will also provide some overall relief of your IBS symptoms.

 Include Fiber in Your Diet

-Including fiber in your diet means increasing your consumption of fruits, vegetables and whole grains, all of which are good sources of dietary fiber.
-You can also take fiber supplements, such as psyllium, which as a natural bulking agent can be used to thicken smoothies or juices.
+Including fiber in your diet means eating more fruits, vegetables and whole grains.
+You can also take fiber supplements, such as psyllium, which can be used to thicken smoothies or juices.
 To avoid constipation or gas from a sudden increase in dietary fiber, build up your dietary fiber consumption gradually and be sure you consume enough water.
 Gently cooking vegetables or fruit before eating them can also make the dietary fiber more digestible as it softens the fiber.